But it's the games that have made either PS4 as popular as it is today.

 You might have previously wondered what a "toys to life" game was, and with Disney Infinity and Skylanders having fallen by the wayside, you might never have found out.
 Lego, however, continues to expand its Dimensions series with new sets and game add-ons that are superb each time.
 For once a USB portal is used for more than just transporting characters into a game, at times it becomes an integral part of the on-screen puzzles.
 Plus, with the amount of licensed characters that feature, including Batman, Doctor Who and Back to the Future's Marty McFly, there's always something for everyone.

 The last Battlefront was the first Star Wars console release since Disney acquired Lucasfilm and the rights to the franchise, so naturally lots of eyes were on Dice’s reimagining of the Battlefront games.
 It impressed but not having a campaign mode spoiled it for some solo players.
 That's been rectified second time around, with an original story that bridges the gap between The Return of the Jedi and The Force Awakens.
 Space battles have also been dramatically improved, we feel.

-FIFA 18 is by far and away the most realistic football game to date.
-The artificial intelligence of players has been overhauled in order to present a tougher, more flowing, match.
+FIFA 19 is by far and away the most realistic football game to date.
+The artificial intelligence of players has been tweaked even further since FIFA 18 in order to present a tougher, more flowing, match.
 And measured, clever play is now rewarded, That might not be for everyone, but it makes for a more tactical game.
-The second season of The Journey is included and is as fun as the first, while Ultimate Team gets better each year.
+The third and final season of The Journey is included and reaches a satisfying conclusion, while Ultimate Team gets better each year.

 Batman: Arkham Knight